 The bulk of foreign exchange rate trading takes place in what's called the interbank market, which is an Over The Counter (OTC) market that is not traded on an exchange.
 The interbank market consists of a web of banks, dealers, and intermediary brokers—basically institutional players.
 And although it's traded OTC, there are many players, which generally means tight prices and a solid price discovery system.

 Retail participants, in general, don't have direct access to the interbank market, but the price information is used by retail platforms offering foreign exchange, called retail forex brokers.
-These platforms are generally compensated through the bid/ask spread, although some platforms, including the thinkorswim® platform from TD Ameritrade, offer the choice between a commission-based market (usually with a tighter bid/ask spread) or a commission-free market.
+These platforms are generally compensated through the bid/ask spread, although some platforms offer the choice between a commission-based market (usually with a tighter bid/ask spread) or a commission-free market.

 The major currencies, such as the dollar, euro, pound, and yen, have tight spreads most of the time, but the spread can fluctuate during the day.
 And some of the more obscure pairs (called "exotics") may have wider spreads than the major pairs.
 Plus, forex trading involves leverage, which means you can control a large investment with a relatively small amount of money.
 But leverage is a double-edged sword, as it can compound both your profits and your losses.
 In short, if you think forex might be right for you, the TD Ameritrade forex page may answer many of your questions.